-As a guide, if you are shorter than average you will prefer a lower position, and if you are taller than average you will prefer a higher position.
-When you release the anchorage, try to move it up or down to make sure that it is locked in position.
+As a guide, if you are shorter than average, you will prefer the shoulder belt anchorage in a lower position, and if you are taller than average, you will prefer the shoulder belt anchorage in a higher position.
+After you release the anchorage button, try to move it up or down to make sure that it is locked in position.